Behold, all the Vegemite pictures from the places I visited between Virginia and now! (Minus Japan, because I’m still here).

-In Warwick (after a delightful bus ride, where I saw fields with sheep grazing), I visited Sarah Bates, who is best known for Llamas in Pajamas, and who I also know from The Puttytribe.
+In Warwick (after a delightful bus ride, where I saw fields with sheep grazing), I visited Piper Bates, who is best known for Llamas in Pajamas, and who I also know from The Puttytribe.
 We met in Birmingham, where she showed me a couple hilariously ugly buildings, and took the train to Warwick.
 There, we visited Warwick Castle, bought English candy I’d only ever read about before, checked out churches hundreds of years older than Canada, and laughed at a great many silly things.

 This part of the trip also features The Great Dental Scare, wherein I went to a dentist only to discover there was absolutely nothing wrong with my teeth.

 Several people told me I would love Bristol, and they were all right.
 I visited Angela there, a friend from university.
 She showed me the first suspension bridge ever built and we visited more churches, rode on double-decker buses (pictured), checked out cool street art, and discovered unusual uses for hairdryers.